 Day 4: Trek Shana to Soi Thangthagkha

 The trail follows Pa Chhu (Paro River), ascending and descending through pine, oak and spruce forests.
 Hot lunch will be served after crossing the bridge towards the left side of the river.
-After lunch follows the river climbing up through rhododendron forests and finally crossing another bridge, you reach the campsite at an altitude of 3750m.
+After lunch follows the river climbing up through rhododendron forests and finally after crossing another bridge, you reach the campsite at an altitude of 3750m.

 - Walking for the day: 22 km, 7-8 hours, ↑900m